buddydev/bp-activity-shortcode/readme.txt

 == Changelog ==

+= Version 1.1.4 =
+ * if object=groups allow_posting=1 and primary id is given, do not show dropdown in activity post form.
+ * Introduce for_group=group-slug shortcode option.
+Object must be specified as 'groups'.
+ * The follow scope now respects role.

 = Version 1.1.3 =
  * Added support for load more activities in the current context.
 Thank you Shay for sponsoring it.
  * use load_more=1 for showing the load more button.